ronny8877/gobi/ReadMe.md

 - Bearer
 - Cookie

-###### Right now the Auth do not offer much customization but if needed we will add more options in the future.
-Right now this was the most basic setup we could think of.
+<i> Right now the Auth do not offer much customization but if needed we will add more options in the future.
+Right now this was the most basic setup we could think of. </i>

 ``` json
 {